History of Otago: Scottish settlement scheme

 The mores of the settlement included a mix of conservative values from the free church, such as the Sabbath Ordinance enforcing no games or work on Sunday, and the decadence of a new colony.
 At this time free primary education was introduced and Otago started its long debate about the consumption of alcohol.

-Most agricultural exports were sold to south east Australia during their gold rush.
-Sheep farming was introduced, with half a million by 1861.
+Most agricultural exports were sold to south-east Australia during their gold rush.
+Sheep farming was introduced, with half a million sheep by 1861.
 Land was commonly leased to farmers and wages were higher than in Scotland.
-Some of the run holders began to venture inland to create large stations around Lake Wakatipu and Wanaka.
+Some of the run holders began to venture inland to create large stations around Lake Wakatipu and Wānaka.
 However central Otago would not be fully colonised until after the Otago gold rush.

-By 1849 it was starting to be felt by Ngāi Tahu that the crown had defaulted on its obligations under the Treaty of Waitangi.
-This included those in Otago, and resulted in a claim being made against the crown.
-The claim cited three main areas where the crown had failed to fulfill its obligations, building schools and hospitals, setting aside 10% of the land as reserve and providing access to food gathering resources.
-Ngāi Tahu took the case to court in 1868 but no decision could be reached, in part due to a lack of political will by the crown.
-The claim was to continue to be unresolved for more than hundred years and by the end of the century fewer than 2000 Ngāi Tahu lived on tribal land.
+By 1849 Ngāi Tahu was starting to feel that the Crown had defaulted on its obligations under the Treaty of Waitangi.
+This included those in Otago, and resulted in a claim being made against the Crown.
+The claim cited three main areas where the Crown had failed to fulfill its obligations: building schools and hospitals, setting aside 10% of the land as reserve and providing access to food gathering resources.
+Ngāi Tahu took the case to court in 1868 but no decision could be reached, in part due to a lack of political will by the Crown.
+The claim was to continue to be unresolved for more than hundred years and by the end of the century fewer than 2,000 Ngāi Tahu lived on tribal land.